eftekhar-hossain/Trustworthy-ML-Project/README.md

 # Instructions

-- If your are using any IDE then first clone (`git clone <url>`) the repository.
-Then create a virtual environment and activate it.
+- If you use any IDE, first clone (`git clone <url>`) the repository.
+Then, create a virtual environment and activate it.

     `conda create -n Trustworthy-ML-Project Python=3.10.12`<br>
     `conda activate Trustworthy-ML-Project`